Skyflower: Graceful, Weeping Shrub

-Skyflower is a versatile plant that can be grown as a shrub or a vine.
-It’s a delicate beauty that will grow in the desert provided it’s planted in the right place and gets the right care.
-Here’s everything you need to know about growing this evergreen landscape plant.
+Skyflower is a delicately beautiful shrub that will grow in the desert, provided it’s planted in the right place and gets the right care.
+Here’s everything you need to know about growing this native of Central and South America.

 skyflower